eekcoopuw/jobmon/docsource/architecture.rst

 The Python Client Path
 ======================
 #TO DO Trace the call from the User's Python code:#

+The path is shown in the diagram in the `Server & Services`_ section, but the details of the calls need to be added there.

-1. Through Jobmon's Python library,
+1. Through Jobmon's Python library:
   #.
 HTTP to Kubernetes
-# Metal-lb
+  #.
+Metal-lb
-# UWSGI
+  #.
+UWSGI
-# Flask
+  #.
+Flask
-# Kubernetes service
+  #.
+Kubernetes service
-# database
+  #. database

 The QSUB Path
 =============